Family-owned Missoni sells 41.2 percent stake for expansion

-MILAN — The family-owned Missoni fashion house says the Italian investment fund FSI will take a 41.2 percent stake to help expand the business.
+MILAN — The family-owned Missoni fashion house announced Friday that Italian investment fund FSI will take a 41.2 percent stake in the firm to help expand the business and help usher the house toward an eventual public listing.

-Creative director Angela Missoni said Friday that the family will retain a 58.8 percent stake and operational control of the knitwear brand known for its intricate weaves and colorful designs.
+Creative director Angela Missoni said the family will retain a 58.8 percent stake and operational control of the knitwear brand known for its intricate weaves and colorful designs.
+The outside investment will allow the company — founded by her parents 65 years ago and now in involving also the third generation — to look to the future, “safeguarding both our family unity and our brand DNA.”

-She says the outside investment will allow the company founded by her parents 65 years ago to look to the future, “safeguarding both our family unity and our brand DNA. “
+FSI CEO Maurizio Tomagnini said the goal of the investment worth 70 million euros ($81 million) was to boost Missoni, which was advised in the deal by Rothschild, to a position of global leadership.
+The brand’s annual revenues are currently around 150 million euros, 75 percent it from exports.

-FSI CEO Maurizio Tomagnini said the investment was worth 70 million euros ($81 million.)
+“The Missoni family struck us for its passion, creative energy and absolute fidelity to the brand’s codes,” Tomagnini said.

 Former Salvatore Ferragamo CEO Michele Norsa will become vice chairman, while Angela Missoni will be chair.